· min · 2445

 Three species you might catch:

-• Hispaniolan Emerald - Endemic, iridescent
+• Hispaniolan Emerald - endemic and iridescent

 Magnificent Frigatebird